Dasharo/docs/docs/unified-test-documentation/dasharo-security/200-tpm-support.md

     [Test cases common documentation](#test-cases-common-documentation) section.
 1. Download `cbmem` from the [cloud](https://cloud.3mdeb.com/index.php/s/zTqkJQdNtJDo5Nd) to the DUT.
+1. Make sure the package is executable:
+    `sudo chmod +x /usr/local/bin/cbmem`.
 1. Disable Secure Boot.

 **Test steps**

 1. Power on the DUT.
-2. Boot into the system.
+1. Boot into the system.
-3. Log into the system by using the proper login and password.
+1. Log into the system by using the proper login and password.
-4. Open the terminal and run the following command and note results:
+1. Open the terminal and run the following command and note results:

     ```bash
     sudo cbmem -1 |grep PPI